 Gonatus antarcticus.
-Can be confused with Taonius sp.
-B (Voss).
-Free corner of lateral wall more pointed than in Taonius sp.
-B (Voss).
-Also tall, but rather different shape, G. antarcticus has a less "inflated" hood, the bottom edge of the lateral wall curved, free corner of lateral wall less rounded and the crest is longer and more curved than in Taonius sp.
-B (Voss).
-Note also that upper beaks of the two species are quite different, with the upper beak of Taonius sp.
-B (Voss) having a very typical long and curved rostrum.
+Can be confused with Taonius notalia.
+Free corner of lateral wall more pointed than in Taonius notalia.
+Also tall, but rather different shape, G. antarcticus has a less "inflated" hood, the bottom edge of the lateral wall curved, free corner of lateral wall less rounded and the crest is longer and more curved than in Taonius notalia.
+Note also that upper beaks of the two species are quite different, with the upper beak of Taonius notalia having a very typical long and curved rostrum.
+The lower beak of G. octopedatus is less narrow than that of G. antarcticus.
+It has a well-defined inner-wing notch, which is an obvious diagnostic feature from above and in a frontal view.

-FAMILY HISTIOTEUTHIDAE Figure 13 | pages 59 & 90
+FAMILY HISTIOTEUTHIDAE Figure 13 | pages 62 & 92

-- " Distinct, or shallow, notch in the posterior dorsal edge of hood - " Have a well developed ridge (Histioteuthis A) or weakly developed ridge (Histioteuthis B) along the lateral wall - Rostrum tip is typically curved - " Beaks are usually small medium in size
+- " Distinct, or shallow, notch in the posterior dorsal edge of hood - " Have a well developed ridge (Histioteuthis A) or weakly developed ridge (Histioteuthis B) along the lateral wall Rostrum tip is typically curved - " Beaks are usually small medium in size